-A passionate educator, Ms. Zhulla has served as teaching assistant to Itzhak Perlman at Juilliard for the past two years.
-She is on the violin and chamber music faculties at Juilliard’s Pre-College division, and serves as chamber music faculty at the prestigious Perlman Music Program, of which she is an alumna.
-Ms. Zhulla is Artistic Director of the newly formed Perlman-Genesis Violin Project, a series of workshops at the Tel-Aviv Conservatory in Israel.
+A passionate educator, Zhulla served as teaching assistant to Itzhak Perlman at Juilliard and on the faculties of Juilliard Pre-College and the Perlman Music Program, of which she is an alumna.
+She’s also the artistic director of the Perlman-Genesis Violin Project, a series of workshops at the Tel-Aviv Conservatory in Israel.

-Ms. Zhulla holds Bachelor’s and Master’s degrees from The Juilliard School in New York City, where she studied with Itzhak Perlman and Catherine Cho, and was a recipient of the Vergotis Scholarship.
+Zhulla holds bachelor’s and master’s degrees from Juilliard, where she studied with Itzhak Perlman and Catherine Cho, and was a recipient of the Vergotis Scholarship.
 Other teachers include Pinchas Zukerman, Patinka Kopec, and her father, Lefter Zhulla.